davidthewatson/davidthewatson.github.io/resume/david_watson_resume.md

 ## Summary

 I help teams design, develop, and deploy software.
-I've evolved the process from years of proprietary and open source work in R&D labs and startups from data centers to cloud native.
+I've evolved the process from years of proprietary and open source work in R&D labs and startups from data center to virtualization to cloud native.

-My teams have shipped products by defining, designing, and reflecting, then iterating, evolving, and automating until shipping a complete product begins the product lifecycle anew.
+My teams have shipped products by defining, designing, and reflecting, then iterating, evolving, and automating until shipping tags a complete product and the process begins again.

-I enjoy working with small, peer teams on emergent technology whose organic complexity is high enough that the team's role is to reduce synthetic complexity through design.
+I enjoy working with small, peer teams on emergent technology where organic complexity is high enough that the team's only choice is to reduce synthetic complexity through thoughtful design choices.

 ## Experience

 ### Software Engineering Consultant, _Caterpillar_ 2018-2020, 2021-present
-  * Contributed code and process to multiple projects within autonomy groups
+  * Contributed code and process to multiple projects within autonomy group
-  * Prototyped ingestion, storage, and annotation of CV and ML data
+  * Designed and developed ingestion, storage, and annotation of CV and ML data

 ### Member of Technical Staff, _Carnegie Mellon University_ 2020
   * Contributed to Emerging Technology Center within Software Engineering Institute
-  * Work included high performance computing, ML, and HCI
+  * Work included HPC, ML, and HCI

 ### Senior Software Developer, _Realpage_ 2016 - 2018
   * Contributed code and process to software engineering team
   * Implemented crawler data pipeline using Python, PostgreSQL, Docker, and Kubernetes

 ### VP Product Development, _Wellbridge Health_ 2015 - 2016
-  * Led development group through replacement of legacy prototype with usable product
+  * Led development team through replacement of legacy prototype with new product
   * Designed and implemented REST API using DRF and PostgreSQL on web and mobile

 ### VP Engineering, _Hire an Esquire_ 2014